javdome/lum-recorder/README.md

 <br>

 # Lum Screen Recorder
-🎥💻 Screen recorder with some options like adding your webcam in a circle that you can move around.
+🎥💻 Screen recorder with some options like adding your webcam in a square, or a circle, that you can move around.
 Build with Electron.

 ![example](https://user-images.githubusercontent.com/36993404/103951818-a3555480-513f-11eb-8258-ac418fd9b02f.gif)